TeestaNaskar/UniprotIDconversion/README.md

 # UniprotIDconversion
-this scripts is generated for converting any form of protein ids to its corresponding unirprot ids
+this scripts is generated for converting any form of protein ids to its corresponding unirprot ids in R